highbyte/dotnet-6502/docs/libraries/core/dotnet6502.md

 reads the counter, advances the device to the cycle of the access, and then applies the access.
 The C64 does this for the VIC-II, the CIAs and the SID.

+A system can also stall the CPU the way a bus master holding RDY does, through `CPU.BusStallSource`: before a read the CPU asks how many cycles the bus is busy, the read then happens at the cycle the bus is released, and the waiting cycles count as instruction cycles without accesses (so `BusCycles` is then the cycle count, of which the accesses are a subset).
+Writes are never stalled, as on the 6510.
+The source names the next cycle at which it wants to be asked again, so the check costs one comparison per read in between.

 Interrupts follow the hardware sampling rule.
 The 6502 polls its IRQ and NMI inputs at the end of an instruction's second-to-last cycle (a taken branch that does not cross a page polls at the end of its first cycle), so a line that goes active during the last cycle is only seen after the